 Your feelings of fear in your job search are normal, but they don’t have to be permanent.
 You can learn to be fearless just by tapping into what’s already inside of you.
-Here are three traits a fearless job searcher has that you can adopt in your life.
+Here are three traits a fearless job seeker has that you can adopt in your life.

 1. They are always positive.

 Okay, not always, but most of the time.
 Words have power and when you speak negative things about yourself, that negativity is what you will attract to your life.
 You’ve gotta believe!
 Searching for a job is stressful enough.
 Have an optimistic outlook on things.
 A “no” today could become a “yes” tomorrow.

 Homework: You’ve received a follow-up call or email and you’ve been told that they went with another candidate.
 That sucks.
 Thank them for the call or email.
 Remind yourself that your time will come.
 You are more than qualified and work hard.
 If you gave your best, you’ve succeeded.
 Repeat mantras to yourself to affirm your greatness.
 “I can do this,” or “I am already successful” are good places to start.